This is a guide to upgrading from

 Visual settings

-The current upgrade process does not support all tiles available in Dashboards Classic.
-As of now, upgrading the following tiles is not supported:
+The upgrade process does not support all tiles available in

-Built-in tiles (for example, USQL, Service, or Database) not described in Supported tile types
+Dashboards Classic.
+Built-in tiles (for example, USQL, Service, or Database) not described in Supported tile types.
+If a tile does not convert, in new dashboard (in

-Dashboards app), Dynatrace replaces the built-in tile with a Markdown tile explaining that the built-in tile type can't be converted automatically and that you need to re-create it manually in the
+Dashboards), Dynatrace replaces the built-in tile with a Markdown tile explaining that the built-in tile type can't be converted automatically and that you need to recreate it manually in

 The following visualization settings are not supported for dashboard upgrade.
 These mainly apply to Data Explorer tiles.